 - Purebreds - Crossbred Order: - Judge is to select a Champion and Reserve Champion light weight, Champion and Reserve Champion medium weight and Champion and reserve Champion heavy weight winner.
 Those six (6) will then compete for Champion and Reserve Champion Crossbred.
-(One Crossbred representative in final drive for barrows). - SHOWMANSHIP: Seniors, Intermediate, Juniors, Beginners - 10 Year Swine Member Recognition - The Skeet Houston Memorial Award for 4-H Swine Achievement: Award criteria: Each year all eligible Jasper County 4-H swine members in their last year of 4-H eligibility will be recognized.
+(One Crossbred representative in final drive for barrows). - SHOWMANSHIP: Seniors (grades 9-12), Intermediate (grades 6-8), Juniors (grades 4-5), Beginners (grade 3) - 10 Year Swine Member Recognition - The Skeet Houston Memorial Award for 4-H Swine Achievement: Award criteria: Each year all eligible Jasper County 4-H swine members in their last year of 4-H eligibility will be recognized.
 From this group, one member will be selected to be the recipient of the Skeet Houston Award.
 Award winner will be selected based on their contribution to the swine project, helping of other project members, volunteer work/help in the swine barn, and showing a positive attitude both in and out of the show ring.
 Accomplishments in their swine project is a "+" but should not be the sole factor in the selection process.
 Selection will be made by a committee consisting of 1.
 Current Swine Leader and Assistants 2.
 Steve Jordan, Past Swine Leader 3.
 A representative from the Jasper County Extension staff.
 This award is presented by the Houston Family and Friends of Skeet Houston